azl6/HTTPS/README.md

 2. Does the usage of SSL certificates imply on the usage of some sort of reverse-proxy?
 3. Snake-oil certificates (self-signed) are not for public access, since the browser won't trust it.
 However, it means that we MUST use a reverse-proxy with it, right?
 4. How do I configure NGINX to point to a server instead of pure HTML pages?
+5. Does Lets Encrypt work similarly as free signed certificates, where we provide a CSR and get a signed certificate?
+6. How does certificates work when our reverse-proxy isn't NGINX, like an AWS LB?
+Do we store the certificates in either IAM certificate store or ACM and point to these certificates?

 # Symmetric and asymmetric algorithms